tbklang/tlang/small_doc_Resolver.md

 ### Resolution API

-Now that we have a good idea of the types involved we can take a look at the API which the resolver has to offer and how it may be used in order to perform the resolution of _entities_.
+Now that we have a good idea of the types involved we can take a look at the API which the resolver has to offer and how it may be used in order to generate names of _entities_ and perform the resolution of _entities_.

 Let's first take a look at the constructor that the `Resolver` has: